gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 Travel Portal at Deutsche Telekom

 Deutsche Telekom wanted to create a portal (Tripdiscover) to offer potential customers personalized travel destination ideas and connect them with travel providers.
-The accelerated timeline and cost-effective delivery were possible due to Accenture’s choice of Google’s App Engine, a Platform-as-a-Service (PaaS) ecosystem, and by leveraging Accenture’s agile team structure and methodologies.
+The accelerated timeline and cost-effective delivery were possible due to X’s choice of Google’s App Engine, a Platform-as-a-Service (PaaS) ecosystem, and by leveraging X’s agile team structure and methodologies.

 ------------
 HILTON DIGITAL ENTERPRISE STRATEGY

-Hilton, the Hotel & Resort brand with over 570 hotels worldwide, wanted to become a data-driven organization that better understands the wants and needs of customers and anticipates opportunities.
-Accenture worked with Hilton to enact changes in the form of seven recommendations across media, loyalty program and customer satisfaction score, resulting in over $150m incremental revenue potential.
+Hilton, the Hotel & Resort brand with over 570 hotels worldwide, wanted to become a data-driven organization that better understands the wants and needs of customers and anticipates opportunities. worked with Hilton to enact changes in the form of seven recommendations across media, loyalty program and customer satisfaction score, resulting in over $150m incremental revenue potential.

 ----------